gak/spinal/README.md

 This laborious effort was done to use a permissive license that aligns with the Rust community.

-See my [thread on the matter](http://en.esotericsoftware.com/forum/Licence-for-a-new-runtime-written-from-scratch-17841) and the [Spine Runtimes License Agreement](http://esotericsoftware.com/spine-runtimes-license) that would have been the alternative.
+See my [thread on the matter](http://en.esotericsoftware.com/forum/Licence-for-a-new-runtime-written-from-scratch-17841) and the [Spine Runtimes License Agreement](http://esotericsoftware.com/spine-runtimes-license) which would have been the alternative.

 ## ⚠ Status ⚠